Flavi1P/burned-area-s2/README.md

-The tests exist because a leak produces a plausible number rather than a crash, and that's the harder failure to catch: a test event can't appear in training, the threshold can't be calibrated on a test event, test tiles can't overlap, negative test tiles can't be filtered out, an interval can't be published over a domain that cannot support one, and accuracy can't reach a table.
+The tests exist because a leak produces a plausible number rather than a crash, and that's the harder failure to catch: a test event can't appear in training, the threshold can't be calibrated on a test event, an interval can't be published over a domain that cannot support one, and accuracy can't reach a table.
+Two settings are guarded ahead of the code that will read them: test tiles can't be given an overlap, negative test tiles can't be filtered out.

 ## Data